Egordzumaev/kkkkk/test.md

 new python code

-i am old senior from vetka2
+i am old senior from vetka2 numders 2